-The program conceived and run for five years by Dr. Bob Skankey has continued with Dr Becky Jones, an OB/GYN and her sister, Pat Manzon, a retired certified nurse-midwife.
-Dr Becky and Pat took over the program in 2016 and have participated in 3 missions.
-Last year we initiated teacher training at Tamesna and took […]
+The program conceived and run for five years by Dr. Bob Skankey has continued with Dr. Becky Jones, an OB/GYN, and her sister, Pat Manzon, a retired certified nurse-midwife.
+Dr. Becky and Pat took over the program in 2016 and have participated in 3 missions.
+Last year we initiated training local staff at Tamesna and […]

 Sponsor a Matrone for $20 per birth

 Traditional birth attendants (known as matrones in Niger) trained by the Nomad Foundation have been working since 2012.
 Their work has brought about a significant reduction in maternal and infant mortality in the region.

 It costs approximately $20 for the supplies a nomadic matrone needs to assist with a safer birth.
 Compared with the many thousands even a normal birth in the US costs, this is a healthcare bargain.
 Several of our matrones are attending over 100 births a year – even those very small costs add up.